Young Lover, New Lover: Content

-Aladdin starts off the collection with “Arabat al-Nar” (The Fire Cart).
+Aladdin starts the collection with “Arabat al-Nar” (The Fire Cart).
 It is a snapshot of a killing scene on the street, in which the narrator mediates what happens between the killing and the victim’s name being recorded in police records.
 The narrator witnesses how the woman dragged down the street is slaughtered with a knife.
-The perpetrator immediately leaves, and he is left staring at the victim whose eyes are fixated on him.
-The narrative is simple.
+The perpetrator immediately leaves, and he is left staring at the victim, whose eyes are fixated on him.
+The narrative is straightforward.
 Its strength stems from the emotional intensity of the moments before the woman passes away and the language Aladdin uses to describe them.

-The author belongs to a group of young vanguard writers who started a new wave of literary experimentation in 2005.
-Their writings carried their hopes for change; much of it was extremely out voiced and tended to break social and cultural taboos.
-Aladdin’s 2006 masterpiece, The Gospel According to Adam,” strongly reflects this trend as it tells of a man’s sexual fantasies about an attractive young woman he sees on Tahrir Square in downtown Cairo.
-In his 2008 collection, The Secret Life of Citizen M,” he also broke away from the classic structure of the novel, creating more of a psychological experience for readers by starting with conflict and ending by theorising on a number of propositions.
-“The Fire Cart,” on the other hand, has an introduction, climax and ending.